Purpose and application

 - obtain parental consent

-36. Communicating with pupils and parents: All communication with pupils or parents should conform to Ashbourne College London policy and be limited to professional matters.
-Except in an emergency communication should only be made using Ashbourne College London property.
+36. Communicating with students and parents: All communication with students or parents should conform to Ashbourne College policy and be limited to professional matters.
+Except in an emergency communication should only be made using Ashbourne College property.